Depthjun/p2c-loader/readme.md

 ### setup
 1. extract shared.rar
-2. setup main values (on beginning of client.cpp and server.cpp)
+2. setup IP, port and version in includes.h (client) and includes.h (server)
-3. add your application code on the end of client.cpp
+3. add your application code in program.cpp
 4. you may add another communication and stuff, well at this point you are good to go

 ### disclaimer